IgorMt/lunch/README.md

----Lunch Receipt REST API Project: Instructions---
+# Lunch Receipt REST API Project: Instructions

 ---Implemented by Igor Maltsev, Jun 15 2018---

 The Project is based on a Spring BOOT framework